SarderLab/Deep-SKIE---USCAP/README.md

 # Deep-SKIE---USCAP

-This repository includes the codes used to generate the results for DG's USCAP abstract
+This repository includes the codes used to generate the results for the Deep-SKIE pipeline mentioned in the paper [Improving the accuracy of gastrointestinal neuroendocrine tumor grading with deep learning](https://www.nature.com/articles/s41598-020-67880-z)

 ## Generation of training set
 SKIE was used to generate the following classes of each hot-spot sized tile (500 x 500 µm) obtained via non-overlapping sliding window technique from double-immunostained WSIs (synaptophysin and Ki-67):